FLAIR-THU/VFLAIR-LLM/src/configs/README_LLM.md

 - **Model Split for LLM**:

-  - **2-slice Partition**: In this setting, we split a full LLM into Model Head(at passive party) and Model Tail(at active party).
+  - **Head-Tail(HT) Partition**: In this setting, we split a full LLM into Model Head(at passive party) and Model Tail(at active party).
 Defaultly , the LLM between the first and second layer(encoder or decoder), which can be user-defined through config files.

     - Model Head: Embedding Layer + $n_1$ encoder/decoders
     - Model Tail: the rest $n_{2}$ encoder/decoders + Head Layers for down-stream tasks
-  - **3-slice Partition**: In this setting, we split a full LLM into 3 parts: Model Head(at passive party), Model Body(at active party) and Model Tail(at passive party).
+  - **Head-Body-Tail(HBT) Partition**: In this setting, we split a full LLM into 3 parts: Model Head(at passive party), Model Body(at active party) and Model Tail(at passive party).
     - Model Head: Embedding Layer + $n_1$ encoder/decoders
     - Model Body: the middle $n_{2}$ encoder/decoders
     - Model Tail: the rest $n_{3}$ encoder/decoders + Head Layers for down-stream tasks